katerynaZh/RestAPI/frontend_app/README.md

 npm run dev  # << Run the application
 ```

-To run from the Docker container you can use the following commands (from the task-manager directory):
+To run from the Docker container you can use the following commands (from the frontend_app directory):

 ```bash
 docker build -t frontend-app .